- U.S. Streaming Subscriptions constitute 53% of the Trefis price estimate for Netflix's stock.

 - Effect of Coronavirus

-The global spread of coronavirus has led to lockdown in various cities across the globe, which has affected industrial and economic activity.
-The shutdowns in major cities across the globe has led to people sitting at home.
+The global spread of coronavirus led to lockdown in various cities across the globe, which affected industrial and economic activity.
+The shutdowns in major cities across the globe led to people sitting at home.
 Home confinement led to to higher demand for streaming services and home entertainment options.
-This was reflected in the sharp rise in Netflix’s subscriber count in Q1 and Q2 2020, with more people streaming content.
+This was reflected in the sharp rise in Netflix’s subscriber count during 2020, with more people streaming content.
 However, Netflix faces strong competition from established players like Amazon and new entrants like Disney+.
 Netflix managed to surprise the markets with net paid subscriber additions of 26 million in the first half of 2020, double market expectations.
-However, the investors are not as enthused as this was a one-time bonanza with future subscriber growth being pulled forward, which means the next few quarters will have subdued subscriber growth
+For the full year it added 36.6 million, breaking its previous record of FY2018.
+This has helped the stock rise more than 60% from $325 at the beginning of 2020 to $533 at the end of January 2021.
+With the company missing subscriber additions in Q1 2021, the stock has fallen to $510 in April 2021.
+It is still hovering around those levels in July 2021.

 - Netflix's international growth

 Netflix’s international growth has been solid so far, as the company has rolled out its service to a number of markets.
 Netflix has been targeting the Asia-Pacific in a big way, and the market holds a lot of promise for Netflix.
 We believe that Netflix will experience healthy adoption rates in the newly launched countries on the strength of its original content and its competitive pricing.
-Netflix’s international subscriber base has grown from 1.9 million customers in 2011, to nearly 115 million by the end of 2019.
-Taking a long-term perspective, we believe that Netflix can cross 240 million international subscribers by the end of our forecast period.
+Netflix’s international subscriber base has grown from 1.9 million customers in 2011, to nearly 140 million by the end of 2020.
+Taking a long-term perspective, we believe that Netflix can come close to 300 million international subscribers by the end of our forecast period.

 POTENTIAL UPSIDE & DOWNSIDE TO TREFIS PRICE